 Your thyroid needs plenty of this trace metal to be at its best.
 But a zinc deficiency not only can contribute to a sick thyroid, a sick thyroid can lead to a zinc deficiency.
 It’s a cycle you need to break out of for a happy, healthy thyroid.
-Good sources of this important nutrient include chickpeas, grassfed beef, oysters and pumpkin seeds.
+Good sources of this important nutrient include chickpeas, grassfed beef, oysters, and pumpkin seeds.

 4. Keep your gut healthy:

 Experts say up to 20 percent of thyroid function is directly linked to having enough healthy gut bacteria to convert the thyroid hormone T4 into the active form of T3.
-Make sure you’re supporting the beneficial bacteria in your belly, and getting the probiotics your gut needs, to help keep your thyroid healthy!
+Make sure you’re supporting the beneficial bacteria in your belly and getting the probiotics your gut needs, to help keep your thyroid healthy!

 5. Support your adrenal glands:

-Your thyroid has an even closer connection to you adrenal glands than it does to your gut.
+Your thyroid has an even closer connection to your adrenal glands than it does to your gut.
 In fact hypothyroidism and adrenal fatigue often go hand in hand.
 When stress kicks your adrenal glands into gear many other “non-critical” processes—including thyroid hormone production—are put on hold or slowed down until the stressor is cleared.
-Which is why chronic stress, or malfunctioning adrenals, can contribute to a sick thyroid.
+This is why chronic stress, or malfunctioning adrenals, can contribute to a sick thyroid.
 So make sure you’re giving your adrenal glands the love they need, too.

 Just like a good workout keeps your muscles in shape, it can help keep your thyroid in shape, too.
-Aerobic exercise has been shown to boost thyroid function, even increasing circulating levels of thyroxine, triiodothyronine and thyroid-stimulating hormone.
-Plus, sweating your way through an exercise session also helps release any built up toxins you’re carrying around that could be messing with your thyroid.
+Aerobic exercise has been shown to boost thyroid function, even increasing circulating levels of thyroxine, triiodothyronine, and thyroid-stimulating hormone.
+Plus, sweating your way through an exercise session also helps release any built-up toxins you’re carrying around that could be messing with your thyroid.

 Nothing throws a healthy thyroid gland out of whack faster than stress (see #6 above).
 So take a deep breath and relax.
 Consider a sauna or steam bath.
 Not only will they help you relax, like a sweaty workout they can also encourage your body to release unhealthy toxins.
 Not into steam?
 That’s okay.
 Anything that eases your stress levels will help heal a sick thyroid.